Fire Safety and Decoration Policies

 - rice cookers

-- hot water kettles or coffee makers (1 per room)
+- single-serve coffee makers such as Keurig (1 per room)

 - hair dryers